joebb97/joebb-website-source/content/about/index.md

 Compilers, Programming Languages, Networks, Operating Systems, Machine Learning, Computer Theory, Cryptography, it's all interesting to me.
 I'm a life long learner.
 We all should be.
 No one person can learn or master all these topics, but an effort is beneficial.

 We all should adopt a [growth mindset](https://www.ted.com/talks/carol_dweck_the_power_of_believing_that_you_can_improve) (watch the talk and read the book, it's fantastic!).
 We can learn what we want to learn.
 All it takes is time, sometimes money, and always some effort.

+## Equity

+We should avoid discrimination in the workplace, higher-education, and the rest of society in any way possible.
+Technology provide net good to the world, not marginalize its people.